kushalkolar/MESmerize/source/user_guides/project_organization/project_browser/project_browser.rst

 Usage
 -----

-General usage in order to modify the project DataFrame would be something like this:
+General usage to modify the project DataFrame would be something like this:

 .. code-block:: python